-Apple made the best smartwatch even better with sophisticated health sensors and a beautiful screen.
+Apple made a great smartwatch even better with sophisticated health sensors and a beautiful screen.

-With four days of battery life, an attractive design, great fitness features — and did we mention the battery life? — the Samsung Galaxy Watch is a step forward for smartwatches.
+With four days of battery life, an attractive design, great fitness features — and did we mention the battery life? — the Samsung Galaxy Watch was a step forward for smartwatches.

 Apple's AirPods are magical, but they're not sweatproof.
 The Powerbeats Pro are the fitness-focused Apple sport earphones we've been waiting for.

 The rugged Amazfit T-Rex is an outdoor GPS sports watch with impressive battery life that you can get for less than $150.
 But its bulky design and limited smarts might not be for everyone.